Azure/azure-docs-sdk-dotnet/api/overview/azure/cosmosdb.md

 Use the CosmosDB .NET client library to access and store data in a CosmosDB data store.

+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB.Core) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].

 #### Visual Studio Package Manager

 ```powershell